MetanoKid/coding-scars/_drafts/log-window-5.md

 ![Hello WPF from native C++]({{ '/' | absolute_url }}/assets/images/per-post/log-window-5/hello-wpf-from-cpp.png){: .align-center}

 What if we configured more levels and more systems?
 What if we logged messages with random level and system?
-What if we recorded it into a gif?
+What if we recorded it into a GIF?

 ![Live log window]({{ '/' | absolute_url }}/assets/images/per-post/log-window-5/live-log-window.gif){: .align-center}

+Congratulations!
+You're now logging messages from C++ to a WPF window written in C#!

+---

+Wow, so that's the end of the series!
+We've gone through the process of creating a WPF live log window which we can use from C# and C++ projects.
+We've started from nothing and got to the previous GIF showing the result, and what a result! :)

+The only thing that's left is using it in other _real_ projects!
+What are you waiting for?

+Thanks a lot for reading!